sreeragrnandan/Track_illegal_activities/Readme.md

 <br /> We are planing to make a system that will report illegal activities like smoking in public place, child begging/labour and
 women haresment
 ## Problem Statement
-We are developing a system to recognise and report illegal activities that often happens in public place
+We are developing a system to recognise and report illegal activities that often happens in public place such as:
-<br />1) Smoking in public place
+<br />1) Smoking
 <br />2) Child begging
 <br />3) Child Labour
 <br />4) Women abuse